FK Budućnost Podgorica: The 1945–1975 period

 The most important moment in the next decade occurred in the season of 1964–65.
 Budućnost was a member of the Yugoslav Second League, but they surprisingly participated in the final game of 1964–65 Yugoslav Cup.
 They lost a game against Dinamo Zagreb (1–2).
 In their first Cup final, Budućnost played with following team: Hajduković, Folić, Gardašević, Pavlović, Savković, Kovačević, Šaković, Todorović, Šorban, Ćerić, Franović (coach: Božidar Dedović).
 The only goal for Budućnost scored Franović in the 35th minute.
 In previous rounds, FK Budućnost eliminated Sutjeska (3–2), Radnički Beograd (1–0), OFK Beograd (3–2) and Vardar away (2–0) in semifinals.

 On the other side, during the 1960s, FK Budućnost spent only one season in the top tier (1962–63).

-From 1969 to 1974, FK Budućnost was among the best teams in the Yugoslav Second League sides, as they were title holders three times and twice runners-up.
+From 1969 to 1974, FK Budućnost was one of the best teams in the Yugoslav Second League sides, as they were title holders three times and twice runners-up.
 But, in all five seasons, they failed to gain a promotion to Yugoslav First League via playoffs.
 Rows of playoff losses started in 1969 against Sloboda Tuzla (0–3, 1–1), and continued in 1970 against Sloga Kraljevo (2–0, 0–2; lost on penalties), 1971 against Vardar Skopje (1–1, 0–3), 1972 against Spartak Subotica (1–0, 1–2; lost on penalties) and in 1973 against Maribor (1–0, 0–1; lost on penalties).

-Finally, in season 1974–75, Budućnost gained their first promotion to top flight after 12 years.
+Finally, in the season of 1974–75, Budućnost gained their first promotion to top flight after 12 years.
 They won the Second League title with 14 points more than second-place Sutjeska and prepared for their comeback to the Yugoslav First League.